AAdibnia/hypetrade-application/Prototype/README.md

 - Consistent theme (buttons, cards, inputs, modals) matching the MVP
 - Useful as a visual/styling reference and for trying UI variations

+## Why keep this
+- Showcases the Figma→implementation alignment
+- Serves as a fast playground for UI tweaks without touching the MVP
+- Documents UI decisions that informed the MVP

 ## Project notes
 - Entry: `index.html` and `src/main.tsx` mount `App` from `Prototype/App.tsx`
 - Styles: `src/index.css` imports Tailwind and `styles/globals.css`